rabobank-nederland/omnikassa-sdk-doc/README.md

 <a name="request-available-ideal-issuers"></a>
 ### Request available iDEAL issuers
 In this section we explain how to obtain the iDEAL issuers.
+This functionality is typically used to directly start an iDEAL transaction from the web shop without first redirecting the consumer to the payment pages of Rabo OmniKassa to select iDEAL as the payment brand and then the issuer

 **Important:** The list of iDEAL issuers should not be requested real-time for each payment, but instead be cached locally and updated daily.